- Longitudinal Program

-Programs in Curriculum Development
+- Curriculum Development Practicum

 (Belinda Y. Chen, M.D., Director)

-This is a 10-month longitudinal program for health professions educators.
-Participants will learn about curriculum development and evaluation through didactics, discussions and a mentored curriculum development project.
-This program was developed by the international experts in curriculum development and evaluation who published the widely used text on the subject: Curriculum Development for Medical Education: A Six-Step Approach.
-By the end of the program, participants will have designed, piloted, and presented plans for the implementation of a curriculum in medical education relevant to the needs of their own institution, as well as to their own professional careers.
+The Longitudinal Program in Curriculum Development is a 10-month longitudinal program that involves learning curriculum development and evaluation through didactics, discussions, and a mentored curriculum development project.
+The program is taught and projects are mentored by international experts in curriculum development and evaluation, who have published the widely used text on the subject: Curriculum Development for Medical Education: A Six-Step Approach.
+By the end of the program, participants will have designed, piloted, and formulated plans for the implementation of a curriculum in medical education relevant to the needs of their own institution as well as to their own professional careers.

 The program includes: